raindragon14/raindragon14/README.md

 ### 👋 About Me

-I am a detail-oriented **Data Scientist** and **Data Analyst** with a strong foundation in statistics, machine learning, and programming.
+I am a detail-oriented **Machine Learning Engineer** with a strong foundation in statistics, machine learning, and programming.
 My professional focus is on leveraging data to drive insights and automate business processes.
 Beyond my core work in data, I am an avid follower of the web3 and cryptocurrency space, actively engaging as both a researcher and a trader.
 I am passionate about continuous learning and applying cutting-edge technology to solve complex problems.

 ---